Beki Smith

 Rebecca "Beki" Smith (née Lee, born 25 November 1986) is an Australian race walker.
 Lee finished fourth in the 20-kilometre walk at the 2012 Oceania & Australian Race Walking Championships and represented Australia at the 2012 Summer Olympics in the same event.
-She came first in the 2018 Commonwealth Games at the Gold Coast.
-She is the only Aboriginal race walker in Australia.
+She came sixth in the 2018 Commonwealth Games at the Gold Coast.

 Early life

 Nicknamed "Babsie" and "Beki", Lee was born on 25 November 1986, in New South Wales.
-Lee grew up in Mt Druitt in Sydney's western suburbs and attended Minchinbury Public School and Colyton Public School, before going to high school at Rooty Hill High School and St Marys Senior High School.
+Lee grew up in Mount Druitt in Sydney's western suburbs and attended Minchinbury Public School and Colyton Public School, before going to high school at Rooty Hill High School and St Marys Senior High School.

 Lee started race walking when she was seven years-old and became more serious about the sport when she was ten years-old.
 Her personal best in an international competition was tenth place in the 20-kilometre race walk at the 2011 IAAF Race Walking Challenge, hosted in Taicang, China, finishing with a time of "1:35.35".